A beautiful day, a piece of pressboard, some Montana Gold, and an illustration

 Personally, I find more “zen” and enjoyment in the drawing.
 It’s interesting to me to have constraints (like letters) but be free to express them however I wish.
 I do much better with a pencil and pen than I do with a can of spray paint.
 To be honest, each time I finish a piece, I’m ready to give up on the aerosol portion of the artwork.
 Still, I keep coming back and, typically, I’m glad I did.

 These pictures were taken by a professional photographer who showed up to snap a few.
-You can find her work at www.creativeshake.com/karin.
 She showed Pose and I some of her other work on her iPhone (great way to carry around a portfolio) and we were blown away.
-She’s got a very broad talent and her composition was just fanstastic.
+She’s got a very broad talent and her composition was just fantastic.
 She really knows the angles!
 Thanks for the copies, Karin.

 The rest are off of my phone so pardon the quality (or complete lack thereof).